codeforequity-at/botium-connector-alexa-avs/README.md

 TTS and STT can translate wrong.
 And so the test will fail, even if Alexa works well.

-Pease check the pricing of the choosen APIs.
+Please check the pricing of the choosen APIs.

 It can be used as any other Botium connector with all Botium Stack components:
 * [Botium CLI](https://github.com/codeforequity-at/botium-cli/)